spdk/spdk/doc/distributions.md

 ## Linux distributions {#linux_list}

+### Fedora

-* Fedora: Trying to follow new release as per the release cycle whenever possible.
+Trying to follow new release as per the release cycle whenever possible.

 ```list
 - autobuild-vg-autotest